rajnishprao/USV_Classification/README.md

-# Automated Classification of Rat Ultrasonic Vocalizations
+# Automated Classification of Rat Ultrasonic Vocalisations

 ---

 ### Introduction

 Rats are highly social creatures that live in large groups with established hierarchies.
-Social interactions between individuals involves the use of odours, whisker touch and ultrasonic vocalizations (USVs).
-In a previous study (Rao et al, 2014), a large dataset of >70,000 USVs were identified and manually labelled into various calltypes.
-Of these, the trill, complex and flat calltypes form the vast majority (~80%) of the USVs that are vocalised during social interactions.
+Social interactions between individuals involves the use of odours, whisker touch and ultrasonic vocalisations (USVs).
+In a previous study (Rao et al, 2014), a large dataset of >70,000 USVs were identified and manually labelled into various call types.
+Of these, the trill, complex and flat call types form the vast majority (~80%) of USVs that are vocalised during social interactions.

-This project aims to train a Convolutional Neural Networks (CNN) to classify USVs into these 3 predominant calltypes.
-For comparision, a CNN developed for mouse USVs was also used (DeepSqueak, Coffey et al, 2019).
+This project aims to train a Convolutional Neural Networks (CNN) to classify USVs into these 3 predominant call types.
+For comparison, a CNN developed for mouse USVs was also used (DeepSqueak, Coffey et al, 2019).

 ### Methods

 #### Data Acquisition

 Rats were placed on two elevated platforms separated by a gap.
 Spontaneous facial interactions that consist of extensive whisker-to-whisker & snout-to-snout touch events were recorded using low-and high-speed cameras under infra-red illumination.
-Ultrasonic vocalisations were recorded by specialized microphones and saved as .wav files (Rao et al, 2014).
+Ultrasonic vocalisations were recorded by specialised microphones and saved as .wav files (Rao et al, 2014).

 #### Digital Signal Processing